soederpop/skypager-fullstack-boilerplate/README.md

 ## Single Page App

-To launch a local development server, which will let you edit the [code in src](src) and see the changes and get immediate feedback,
+To launch a local development server, which will let you edit the [code in src](src) and see the changes and get immediate feedback in the web browser.

 ```shell
 $ yarn dev
 ```

-To build a production build, which can be served by the history api fallback for single page apps
+To build a production build, which can be uploaded and served by the history api fallback for single page apps

 ```shell
 $ yarn build